tjukanovt/30DayMapChallenge/README.md

 ## 🔵 Daily social mapping project in November 2021
 The official repository for #30DayMapChallenge, It is a daily mapping/cartography/data visualization challenge aimed at the spatial community.

-The idea is to create (and publish) maps based on different themes on each day of the month using the hashtag `#30DayMapChallenge`, You can prepare the maps beforehand, but the main idea is to publish maps from specific topics on specific days listed below.
+The idea is to create maps based on different themes on each day of the month using the hashtag `#30DayMapChallenge`, You can prepare the maps beforehand, but the main idea is to publish maps from specific topics on specific days listed below.
 Just include a picture of the map when you post to Twitter with the hashtag.
 You don't have to sign up anywhere to participate.
 There are no restrictions on the tools, technologies or the data you use in your maps.
 Doing less than 30 is also fine (*doing all 30 is really hard!*).
 See the *Code of Conduct* at the bottom of the page.

 Happy mapping!